yezhisaim/WWCBeginnerIOS/Week 3/InstagramProfilePage_4/Part_4.md

 How to get an Instagram Access_token?

+[Warning: Make sure there are no trailing characters in your strings.
+For example, If you copy this to Mac's default Notes application, you may experience problems like trailing characters]

-Step 1- Click Register your Application on https://www.instagram.com/developer/ Step 2- Click Register a new client button to register a new client Step 3- Enter the required details and you should get the following details for your new client:
+Step 1- Click Register your Application on https://www.instagram.com/developer/

+Step 2- Click Register a new client button to register a new client

+Step 3- Enter the required details(Always use https:// and not http:// in your website and redirect URI's) and you should get the following details for your new client:

 Example:
 CLIENT ID	155048626b774a348343feff8972ce27

 CLIENT SECRET	6709dd945764415f918dc853498180b4

 WEBSITE URL	https://www.google.com

 REDIRECT URI	https://www.google.com

 Step 4- Reference documentation(Server Side Flow): https://www.instagram.com/developer/authentication/

-Enter the CLIENT ID and REDIRECT URI from above to the following statement https://api.instagram.com/oauth/authorize/?client_id=CLIENT-ID&redirect_uri=REDIRECT-URI&response_type=code
+Enter the CLIENT ID and REDIRECT URI from above to the following statement: https://api.instagram.com/oauth/authorize/?client_id=CLIENT-ID&redirect_uri=REDIRECT-URI&response_type=code

 Example: https://api.instagram.com/oauth/authorize/?client_id=155048626b774a348343feff8972ce27&redirect_uri=https://www.google.com&response_type=code